Elopement

 A humorous, staged photograph (circa 1904) depicting an attempted elopement with clichéd ladder to the prospective bride's upstairs bedroom.
 The bride has fallen down the ladder, knocking over her beau and waking her father.

-Elopement is a marriage which is conducted in a sudden and secretive fashion, sometimes involving a hurried flight away from one's place of residence together with one's beloved with the intention of getting married without parental approval.
+Elopement is a marriage which is conducted in a sudden and secretive fashion, sometimes involving a hurried journey away from one's place of residence together with one's beloved with the intention of getting married without parental approval.
 An elopement is contrasted with an abduction (e.g., a bride kidnapping), in which either the bride or groom has not consented, or a shotgun wedding in which the parents of one (prototypically the bride's) coerce both into marriage.

 Controversially, in modern times, elopement is sometimes applied to any small, inexpensive wedding, even when it is performed with parental foreknowledge.

 The term elopement is sometimes used in its original, more general sense of escape or flight, e.g. an escape from a psychiatric institution.
 In this context, elopement (or wandering) can refer to a patient with dementia leaving the psychiatric unit without authorization.
 It has also referred to a married person leaving their spouse in order to run away with a third party.